 *P.S.
 This content uses affiliate links.
+I may make a small commission on purchases made through links on this page.
 Read our disclosure policy for more info.

 This week has been emotionally difficult.
 I had spoken to Mandy a few hours prior to her passing.
 We were laughing at one of my Facebook posts that was causing quite a stir.
 She comforted me as I her.
 We giggled, laughed, scratched our heads at some of the comments.
 Then in her gentle Christ-like way, she sent me a link about losing your witness on Facebook.
 We talked and laughed some more about many things.
 One of the things we discussed that continues to remain at the top of my memory is the importance of sisters in Christ being there for each other and holding each other accountable.